Hend Sabry: The 2020s

 That same year, Sabry appeared in Aserb: The Squadron, an Egyptian action film based on the actual events of the massacre of 21 Egyptian Copts in Libya and the ensuing Egyptian military operations against the perpetrators.

-Sabry, who had always represented herself, signed with the talent agency CAA in 2023 explaining that in addition to identifying more acting roles, she was interested in finding more female-driven projects for her Salam Production company.
-Sabry has often been critical about the Arab film industry's discrimination toward women.
+Sabry, who had always represented herself, signed with the Hollywood talent agency CAA in 2023 explaining that, in addition to identifying more acting roles, she was interested in securing more female-driven projects for her Salam Production company.
+Sabry has been critical about the Arab film industry's discrimination toward women.
 "We face many challenges.
 We are paid far less than our male counterparts, and we also get less exposure than they do.
 There are also far fewer scripts written for female characters.
 Male characters predominate and remain the motor of Arab cinema.
 Producers and distributors generally still don’t see actresses in the region as powerhouses who can boost box office revenues.
 Also, women who become professional actors are held to different standards than men."

-In April 2025, Sabry signed on with Cairo-based talent management agency MAD Celebrity to represent her in North Africa and the Middle East.
+In 2025, Sabry signed on with Cairo-based talent management agency MAD Celebrity to represent her in North Africa and the Middle East.
+In December she received the Omar Sharif Award by the Golden Globes at the Red Sea Film Festival.
+Launched the previous year, the award honors outstanding achievements in Arab cinema and television.

-In November, it was announced that Sabry was returning to the big screen starring opposite Ahmed Helmy in His Weakest Creatures by director Omar Hilal.
+In February 2026, Sabry appeared in Manna’a (Immunity), a thriller television series in which she plays the lead role of a drug kingpin in 1980s Cairo.
+After focusing on television during the previous several years, the actress took on several projects aimed for release in cinemas.
+In the spring of 2026 she finished filming the feature His Weakest Creatures (Ad’af Khalqoh) directed by Omar Hilal and starring opposite Ahmed Helmy and completed production of Ahmed Fouzi Saleh's Hamlet, a local adaption of Shakespeare's classic tragedy.